 - complete and get signatures on all forms required by the FGSR for program completion; submit forms and thesis to the FGSR;

-- take the Department's copy of the thesis, printed single-sided on thesis bond, out to be bound at McCallum Printing, B-31 Cameron Library.
+- take the Department's copy of the thesis, printed single-sided on thesis bond, to be bound at Burke/McCallum Printing, B-31 Cameron Library.
+See Sarah MacKinnon to get an indent to pay for the department's copy of the bound thesis.
 (Although students now submit their theses electronically to the FGSR, the Physics Department still expects to receive a hard-bound copy of each student's thesis, printed on thesis bond.)

 You've successfully defended your thesis and your exam committee has recommended that you "pass" or "pass subject to revisions".
 Now what?

-- Take the printed copy/copies of your thesis (see 5 above) to McCallum Printing for binding.
+- Take the printed copy/copies of your thesis (see 5 above) to Burke/McCallum Printing for binding.
 If you are leaving Edmonton, arrange for someone to pick them up from McCallum after binding.

 - Your new employer or graduate program might require a letter from us stating that you've completed all of the requirements for your degree.
 The FGSR will be happy to run a "program completion" letter for you after you submit all final paperwork and your dissertation to them.
 Please go in to the FGSR and talk to someone at the front desk.

 - Within 30 days of a successful defense we expect you to vacate your graduate student office here in Physics.
 Not because we want to see you go, but because we don't have a lot of offices for graduate students and must soon reassign your desk to someone else.

 - return all non-personal computers and other equipment to your thesis supervisor;

 - return all books, theses, etc., that you've borrowed;